Powering the Future of Civil Society

 GRAINNE KELLIHER, Airfield Estate

-Gráinne is CEO of Airfield Estate, a not for profit Educational Farm, Gardens and Research Base for Agriculture.
+Gráinne is CEO of Airfield Estate, a not for profit Educational Farm, Gardens and Research Base for Food & Agriculture.
+Airfields mission is ‘to inspire and enable people to make better food choices’, better for people, better for the planet and better for the pocket.
 Grainne joined Airfield in January 2014, having spent 20 years in the corporate world.
-Today, the 38-acre estate is a fitting tribute, pushing the boundaries of what agricultural land can achieve and finding innovative ways to use the original family home, gardens, and award-winning restaurant to surprise and delight people of all ages.
+Today, the 38-acre estate in Dundrum, Dublin encourages visitors to engage in a very hands-on way with food and aims to push the boundaries on all aspects of food sustainability.

 SALOME MBUGUA, AkiDwA